vantage6/vantage6-workshop/episodes/2-understanding-v6.md

 # Unique selling points of vantage6

-vantage6 is a platform to perform  privacy preserving federated learning.
-Other platforms for federated learning are current available, but vantage6 provides some unique features:
+vantage6 is a platform to execute  privacy enhancing techniques (PETs).
+Several alternative platforms for PETS are available, but vantage6 provides some unique features:

 -   Open source.
 -   Container orchestration for privacy enhancing techniques.
 -   Easily extensible to different types of data sources.
 -   Algorithms can be developed in any language.
 -   Other applications can connect to vantage6 using the API.
+- Managing and enforcing collaboration policies
+- Minimal network requirements at data stations

 # The vantage6 infrastructure